16 Mar 2017

 This is not the first time Dr Fraser’s work has been recognised by the BBC.
 Last year his book Urban Legends: Gang Identity in the Post-Industrial City was among six shortlisted for The Ethnography Award, which is presented by BBC Radio 4’s Thinking Allowed in association with the British Sociological Association.
 The same book shared last year’s British Society of Criminology book prize with a title by another SCCJR member, Beth Weaver (Offending and Desistance: The Importance of Social Relations).

-He will appear alongside the other successful academics at the Free Thinking Festival in Gateshead this weekend.
-Watch this space for news of broadcasts later in the year.
+He appeared alongside the other successful academics at the Free Thinking Festival in Gateshead in March, and on Free Thinking on April 4 (listen from 6min15).
+Watch this space for news of further broadcasts later in the year.